-Elevation has sponsored five private equity real estate syndications (2006, 2007, 2010, 2013, 2014) that have invested in affordable senior housing high-rises and multifamily garden-style communities.
+Elevation has sponsored six private equity real estate syndications (2006, 2007, 2010, 2013, 2014 and 2016) that have invested in affordable senior housing high-rises and multifamily garden-style communities.
 As part of a syndicated fund, Elevation raises private investment equity and combines the capital with low-leverage financing from banks, GSE lenders or charitable foundations.
 Elevation purchases conventional assets along with assets that often have some connection to government programs such as Section 236, Section 8 or tax credits.

 Elevation’s business strategy is to buy assets that are discounted, distressed or partially regulated by government subsidy programs and then differentiate from the market by delivering a better product and service within the industry space.
 The delivery of clean, safe and affordable housing is the result of disciplined acquisitions, strategic company managed renovations, first-class property management and the assimilation of each new asset into the Serenity® award-winning brand.

 How it Works

 Elevation attempts to maintain a competitive advantage by keeping the costs of value creation low.
 This is accomplished by: